nodejs/node/doc/api/intl.md

 Node.js can link against an ICU build already installed on the system.
-In fact, most Linux distributions already come with ICU installed, and this option would make it possible to reuse the same set of data used by other components in your OS.
+In fact, most Linux distributions already come with ICU installed, and this option would make it possible to reuse the same set of data used by other components in the OS.

 Functionalities that only require the ICU library itself, such as